sandroj87/PumpControl/README.md

-# PumpControl
- Simple library to control pumps driven by a relay
+PumpControl for Arduino: an easy way to control pumps driven by a relay.